Jeanstarjb/dsc-phase-1-project-v3/README2.md

 Adopt a Rate-Based Risk Assessment Model: When evaluating specific aircraft models, the company must use normalized metrics like "fatalities per incident" and "percentage of uninjured occupants" rather than relying on misleading raw incident counts.

 *Repository Contents*
-Aviation_Risk_Analysis.ipynb: The main Jupyter Notebook containing all data cleaning, analysis, and visualization code.
+student.ipynb: The main Jupyter Notebook containing all data cleaning, analysis, and visualization code.

 presentation.pdf: A non-technical slide deck summarizing the project's findings and recommendations for business stakeholders.